-Western Canada’s largest outdoor amusement park, located just twenty minutes west of Calgary, is a wonderland for wee ones.
-Tot-sized rides are in abundance, and with plenty of parented and unaccompanied options available, the older kiddos have a total blast as well.
+Western Canada’s largest outdoor theme park, located just twenty minutes west of Calgary, is a wonderland for wee ones.
+Kid-sized rides are in abundance and, with plenty of parented and unaccompanied options available, the older kiddos have a total blast as well.
 Make a day of it, or book a spot at Calaway’s RV Park and Campground for a fun-filled weekend.

 Crowd Free Walking Paths

-There are fast, spinning and high-flying rides for all ages at Calaway Park.
-In the heat of summer, the wet and wild Timber Falls log ride is without a doubt the most popular.
-Today our focus is on pint-sized fun.
+There are fast, spinney and highflying rides for all ages at Calaway Park.
+In the heat of summer the wet and wild Timber Falls log ride is without a doubt the most popular.
+Today our focus is on pint sized fun.
 My daughter’s excitement for the gentler rides easily matches the exhilarating screams and cheers coming from the Ocean Motion swing ship and gravity-defying thriller The Storm.
-Using the park’s color coded height guide made it easy to navigate the toddler-appropriate rides.
-First up were the parent-accompanied ones.
-We spun in the Berry Go Round, rode on the classic Carousel, floated in the air on the Balloon Ascension and soared over 26 feet high on Aeromax – the absolute favorite of the day.
+Using the park’s colour coded height guide made it easy to navigate the toddler appropriate rides.
+First up were the parent accompanied ones.
+We spun in the Berry Go Round, rode on the classic Carousel, floated in the air on the Balloon Ascension and soared over eight metres high on Aeromax – the absolute favourite of the day.

 Solo Rides and Room to Grow